 - 5) Grudem says, "If prophecy had equaled God's word in authority, [Paul] would never have had to tell [the Thessalonians] not to despise it" (p.
 30); but this statement shows great ignorance of the massive rejection of OT prophets (Matt.
 23:37; Heb.
 11:33-40).
-People reject God's inspired word even today despite His warnings. - 6) The stipulation that prophets were to "weigh what is said" (1 Cor.
-14:29) is interpreted by Grudem as "sift the good from the bad" (p.
+People reject God's inspired word even today despite His warnings. - 6) The stipulation that prophets were to "weigh what is said" (1 Cor 14:29) is interpreted by Grudem as "sift the good from the bad" (p.
 31).
 But is this the intent of Paul?
 The discernment was to judge whether the message itself was from God, not to pick and choose which parts were good and bad.
-This is why God gave the gift of discernment (1 Cor.
-12:10), for false prophets were in their midst (12:3). - 7) The stipulation that prophets were allowed to interrupt one already speaking (1 Cor.
-14:30) does not indicate fallibility in their messages as Grudem claims (p.
+This is why God provided the gift of discernment (1 Cor 12:10), for false prophets could be among them (12:3). - 7) The stipulation that prophets were allowed to interrupt one already speaking (1 Cor 14:30) does not indicate fallibility in their messages as Grudem claims (p.
 31).
-Why can't God stop one person from declaring a message when enough has been said?
+Why can't God stop one person from declaring an inspired message when enough has been said?
 "A prophecy which is truly from God is evidenced by an orderly and rational manner of presentation" (Farnell, 86).
-True prophets remained in control of their mind in contrast to pagan ones. - 8) The idea that early church prophets had less authority than teachers is erroneous (cf. Grudem, 34).
+True prophets remained in control of their mind in contrast to pagan ones.
+This verse says nothing at all about the content or reliability of the prophecy. - 8) The idea that early church prophets had less authority than teachers is erroneous (cf. Grudem, 34).
 True, elders were to teach, but even this emphasizes the high standing attributed to prophecy, with which few (if any) elders were gifted.
 In fact, prophecy appears first when listed with teaching (Acts 13:1), indicating prophecy's prominence.
-The spiritual gifts are listed in order of importance in 1 Corinthians 12:28 with prophets ahead of teachers.
-Surely if the gift included erroneous material inspired by the Holy Spirit it would not be given such priority!
-The high place ascribed to prophecy is clear in that it is the only gift mentioned in each gift list in the NT (cf. p.
-6). - c.
-God is the author of error since He brings things to believers' minds but they mess it up in the transmission of the message.
+The spiritual gifts are listed in order of importance in 1 Corinthians 12:28, with prophets ahead of teachers.
+Surely, if the gift included erroneous material inspired by the Holy Spirit, it would not be given such priority!
+The high place ascribed to prophecy is clear in that it is the only gift mentioned in each gift list in the NT (cf. Spiritual Gifts notes, 6).
+Please see the other contrasts between prophecy and teaching in 1 Corinthians notes, page 161h. - c.
+God is the author of error since He brings things to believers' minds, but they mess it up in the transmission of the message.